slateci/minislate/COMMANDS.md

 If a single port is specified (e.g. `-p 3000`) that port will be mapped to the same port on the host.

+__selenium__ [-s, --selenium] - For use with automated testing infastructure.
+Disables the `tty` option in the docker-compose bring up of Minislate.

 ### Status
 View status of minislate containers
 ```